Failed IVF and Spiralling?

 🛑 Step One: Allow Yourself to Feel

-Before you jump into your next decision, give yourself permission to feel what you feel.
+Before you jump into your next decision, permit yourself to feel what you feel.
 Whether it’s grief, numbness, relief, or rage — your emotions are valid.

 Let yourself: